Pull Ups vs Chin Ups: The Ultimate Comparison

 This grip variation increases the activation of the biceps and forearms, and can help to improve grip strength.

-It can also be used as a way to vary your exercise routine and target different muscle groups.
+It can also be used to vary your exercise routine and target different muscle groups.

 It’s important to use proper form and not to grip too close to avoid unnecessary stress on the wrist.